I've partnered with my friends at OhioPork.org to create this delicious recipe and blog post for you. All opinions are my own.

 A sauerkraut ball is a savory sphere of sauerkraut and ground up ham that is breaded and deep fried.
 They make a wonderful kind of tangy, tart savory appetizer even self proclaimed sauerkraut haters enjoy.
 The Bunny B company was the first Akron company to commercially make sauerkraut balls for local restaurants and grocers.
 The company has been sold, but they are still making sauerkraut balls with the original recipe today.

 The easy sauerkraut balls recipe I'm sharing with you is as close to the original Bunny B sauerkraut balls recipe as you can find.
 You may see other recipes using things like sausage and cream cheese in their recipes, while I'm sure they are delicious they aren't like the Akron, Ohio original.
 This recipe doesn't use sausage nor cream cheese.
-A cooked roux holds all the goodness in place.
-I think they are the best sauerkraut balls on the planet!
+A cooked roux made with all purpose flour holds all the goodness in place.

 Dipping sauce for sauerkraut balls

 These sauerkraut balls are creamy on the inside and nice and crispy on the outside.
 In the recipe card below, I've written instructions for 3 ways to "fry" them.
+You can choose the cooking method best for you.

 - Oven "Frying": With this method, you will have the least crispy results, but the sauerkraut balls will still be delicious!